 Encouraged by initial funding from the Henry Luce Foundation, the Diana R. Garland School of Social Work is educating Christian global leaders to be catalytic agents of change in countries around the world.
 These leaders are committed to implement holistic change in communities in countries where they intend to serve.

-degree involves the standard two year MSW program and includes an advanced internship in the country where the student intends to serve.
+The MSW with an International Social Work Concentration degree involves the standard two year MSW program and includes an advanced internship in the country where the student intends to serve.